IrinaLepekhina/ai_chat/README.md

 This is a simple Ruby on Rails web application that includes a Dockerfile for easy deployment.
 It includes JSON and HTML support for:
 - ProductsController that handles requests related to products, with endpoints for creating, listing, and retrieving products.
-- UsersController that handles requests related to user#login.
+- UsersController that handles requests related to user signup.
 - AuthenticationController that handles user authentication.